 Plea Bargaining: State Provisions

-Plea bargaining is not a creature of law: it is one of legal practice.
-Therefore, state statutes do not create the right to plea bargain, nor do they prohibit it, with one exception.
-In 1975, Alaska's attorney general at the time, Avrum Gross, banned plea bargaining in Alaska.
+Plea bargaining is not a creature of law: it's one of legal practice.
+Therefore, state laws don't create the right to plea bargain, nor do they prohibit it, with one exception.
+In 1975, Alaska's attorney general at the time, Avrum Gross, banned plea bargaining.
 Although the ban remains officially "in the books," charge bargaining has become fairly common in most of Alaska's courts.
-Nonetheless, Alaska has not suffered the unmanageable caseloads or backlogged trials that were predicted when the ban went into effect.
+Nonetheless, Alaska hasn't suffered the unmanageable caseloads or backlogged trials that were predicted when the ban went into effect.

 Even today, however, this ban reflects serious concerns regarding plea bargains, addressing entirely different kinds of potentially negative outcomes.
 If you've been charged with a crime and are considering plea bargaining, state provisions will determine what's allowed.

 One common complaint with plea bargaining relates to the trial as a mechanism for justice.
 More than 90 percent of criminal cases are disposed of with a plea bargain in many jurisdictions.
 Critics feel that many innocent parties are accepting plea bargains in order to avoid the expense, stress, and risk of trial.
 If this is true it represents a terrible loss of confidence in the criminal justice system and suggests that only the wealthy can afford the cost and risk of pursuing their rights vigorously.

 Plea bargains place more power in the hands of prosecutors, whose exercise of discretion receives less oversight than that of judges, which increases the risk that similarly situated parties may face very different outcomes for the same crime.
 This also undermines the fairness of the judicial system.
 Particularly liberal jurisdictions may limit the availability of plea bargains.

 No Justice For Victims